GL Communications Inc.

 HDLC Analyzer Main Features

-• Detailed view displays decodes of user-selected frames.
+• Detail View displays decodes of user-selected frames from the Summary View.

-• Hex dump view displays the frame information in HEX and ASCII format.
+• Hex dump View displays the frame information in HEX and ASCII format; the contents of this view can also be copied to clipboard.

 • Supports filtering and search features based on C/R, SAPI, TEI, CTL, P/F, N(S), N(R) and FUNC

-• Exports detailed and summary information to a comma delimited file for subsequent import into a database or spreadsheet.
+• Capability to export Summary View details information to a comma delimited file for subsequent import into a database or spreadsheet.

 • Status bar displaying information regarding running percent utilization, Number of frames captured, CRC errors and Frame errors etc.